DiljyotS/volunteers-android/README.md

 # Volunteers-Android

 ## Introduction

+  Volunteers (VOLA) is an app intended for the Systers community.
+With it, Systers members can search for nearby events and volunteering   opportunities.

 Volunteers Android  is a mobile application which helps to manage the Volunteers at an event.
 We want to provide Systers’s affinity groups a method of collaborating, organizing, and promoting their individual events (i.e. meetups, local workshops, etc).
+Systers can
+1)register
+2)login
-Systers can register, login, and volunteer for events in their local city.
+3)and volunteer for events in their local city.

 Learn more about the Systers organisation and it's open source development team [here](http://anitaborg.org/get-involved/systers/).

 Join the mailing list [here](http://systers.org/mailman/listinfo/systers).
 Join our slack group(systers-opensource) or to get an invitation [click here](http://systers.io/slack-systers-opensource/).

+## Motivation

+Our Main aim is to guide everyone about events by Systers community . so we think to make a mobile application which help everyone.

 ## Screenshot